genomicsclass/leanpub/manuscript/machine_learning.md

 ## Class Prediction

-R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/machine_learning.Rmd).
+The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/ml/machine_learning.Rmd).

 Here we give a brief introduction to the main machine learning topic: class prediction.
 In fact, many refer to class prediction as machine